-Fast Summer Soup - Hot or Cold, Bacon Or Not
+Fast Summer Soup with Bacon

-Vegetable Chili - Meat Welcomed as Well
+Vegetable Chili.
+Meat Welcomed as Well

 This recipe is a vegetarian offering that contains potatoes, corn, black beans, diced tomatoes, and green onions or scallions.
 The potatoes need to be cooked for either version, but the chili that results can be either hot or cold.
 If you would like some meat added, some crispy bacon is perfect and that is discussed in the preparation steps below.